chasesmith95/meshcache/ora-protocol-cli/Readme.md

 #### Include ABI Code
 You can include the raw text of the ABI code.
+For this instance, we have already loaded an abi code for the IDEX exchange.
+Featured in abi/idex_abi.json.

 #### Update Config

-For now we look at the config.yml
+For now we look at the config.yml to include the contract address, the abi code, and datasource.

 ```yaml